Dependent Multiplicities in Dependent Linear Type Theory: Abstract

 \section{Abstract}

 We present a novel dependent linear type theory in which the multiplicity of some variable---i.e., the number of times the variable can be used in a program---can depend on other variables.
-This allows us to give precise resource annotations to many higher-order functions that cannot be adequately typed in any other system.
-Inspired by the Dialectica translation, our typing discipline is obtained by embedding linear logic into dependent type theory and specifying how the embedded logic interacts with the host theory.
-We can then use a standard natural numbers type to obtain a quantitative typing system with dependent multiplicities.
-We characterise the semantics for our theory as a combination of standard models of dependent type theory and linear logic.
-Our system can be added to any dependently typed language, which we demonstrate with an implementation in Agda.
+This allows us to give precise resource annotations to programs involving branching and recursion that cannot be adequately typed in other theories.
+Our type system is obtained by embedding linear logic into dependent type theory and specifying how the embedded logic interacts with the host theory.
+We can then use the natural numbers of the dependent type theory to derive a quantitative typing system with dependent multiplicities.
+Our theory supports W-types, thereby giving a principled resource-aware treatment of a large class of inductive types.
+We characterise the semantics as Categories with Families indexed in symmetric monoidal categories, thereby generalising Quantitative Categories with Families.
+Existing dependently typed languages can easily be extended with our system, which we demonstrate with an implementation in Agda.

 \ccsdesc[500]{Theory of computation~Linear logic} \ccsdesc[500]{Theory of computation~Type theory} \ccsdesc[300]{Theory of computation~Logic and verification} \ccsdesc[300]{Theory of computation~Program specifications} \ccsdesc[300]{Theory of computation~Type structures}